 Your wound will be covered with a waterproof dressing and you will be able to bath or shower as usual during this time.
-You may find bathing relieves discomfort and helps you move your arm.
+You may find bathing relieves discomfort and help you move your arm.
 Any stitches (sutures) will be dissolvable and will not require removal.

-The breast care nurses will review you one week after the operation.
+Your surgeon will review you a few days after the operation and then the breast care nurses will continue.
 They will remove your dressing and assess healing.
 If you have a fluid collection (seroma) then they may withdraw the fluid to make it more comfortable for you.

 Steri-strips (small strips of plaster) may be used to give extra support to the wound.
-You can get these wet and they will start to loosen after about 10 days when they can be eased off as you would a plaster.
+You can get these wet and they will start to loosen after about 10 days when they can be eased off, as you would a plaster.